mariahmclelan/deep_learning_challenge/README.md

-# deep_learning_challenge

-## Report on the Performance of the Deep Learning Model for Alphabet Soup
+##Performance of the Deep Learning Model for Alphabet Soup

 ### Overview of the Analysis:
 The purpose of this analysis is to develop a deep learning model using neural networks to predict whether funding from Alphabet Soup, a charitable organization, will be used effectively by various organizations.
 The goal is to achieve a target predictive accuracy higher than 75% to aid Alphabet Soup in making informed decisions about funding allocation.